Question: About The Beef Checkoff Program

-- Three in four producers say the beef checkoff contributes to the profitability of their operations, is there for them in a crisis and represents their interests.
+- 66 percent of producers say the beef checkoff contributes to the profitability of their operations,

-- Two in three beef producers believe the checkoff is well managed.
+- 58 percent believe the checkoff is well-managed.

 4) What would the Beef Board do with the money if the amount were to be increased?